✓ Progress saved

 $

 Why this split matters: A DSO buyer subtracts a market-rate replacement doctor's pay against the owner's share of collections — that's the cost of replacing you in the chair.
 Hygiene and associate collections transfer cleanly because the people doing the work stay.
-The higher your owner share of collections, the bigger that replacement-doctor deduction will be when we compute Adjusted EBITDA on the next screens.
+The higher your owner share of collections, the bigger that replacement-doctor deduction will be when we compute Adjusted EBITDAEarnings before interest, taxes, depreciation, and amortization — adjusted to remove non-recurring costs and normalize owner compensation to market rate.
+This is the number a DSO buyer multiplies to value your practice.

 Outside-P&L providers